corrode/corrode.github.io/content/blog/enums.md

 }
 ```

-And we can also define a constructor that validates the input:
+And we can even define a constructor that validates the input:

 ```rust
 impl UserStatus {